 The triceps and the biceps act to pull the radius and the ulna proximally and thus cause displacement of elbow fractures.

-Three bursae around the elbow are of clinical significance: one ...
+Three bursae around the elbow are of clinical significance: one between the olecranon and the triceps; another ...